DeNA/mobilize-hive/README.md

 3) $ rake mobilize_hive:setup

-Copy over the config files from the mobilize-base and mobilize-ssh projects into the config dir, and populate the values in the hadoop.yml file.
+Copy over the config files from the mobilize-base, mobilize-ssh, mobilize-hdfs projects into the config dir, and populate the values in the hive.yml file.

-If you don't have two clusters, you can populate test_cluster_2 with the same cluster as your first.
+Make sure you use the same names for your hive clusters as you do in hadoop.yml.

 3) $ rake test

-* The test runs a 4 stage job:
+* The test runs these jobs:
-  * test_hive_1:
+  * hive_test_1:
-    * `hive.write target:"/user/mobilize/test/test_hive_1.out", source:"Runner_mobilize(test)/test_hive_1.in"`
+    * `hive.write target:"mobilize/hive_test_1/date/product",source:"Runner_mobilize(test)/hive_test_1.in", schema:"hive_test_1.schema`
-    * `hive.copy source:"/user/mobilize/test/test_hive_1.out",target:"test_cluster_2/user/mobilize/test/test_hive_1_copy.out"`
-    * `hive.read source:"/user/mobilize/test/test_hive_1_copy.out"`
+    * `hive.run source:"hive_test_1.hql"`
+    * `hive.run cmd:"show databases"`
+    * `gsheet.write source:"stage2", target:"hive_test_1_stage_2.out"`
-    * `gsheet.write source:"stage3", target:"Runner_mobilize(test)/test_hive_1_copy.out"`
+    * `gsheet.write source:"stage3", target:"hive_test_1_stage_3.out"`
+    * hive_test_1.hql runs a select statement on the table created in the write command.
-  * at the end of the test, there should be a sheet named "test_hive_1_copy.out" with the same data as test_hive_1.in
+    * at the end of the test, there should be two sheets, one with a sum of the data as in your write query, one with the results of the show databases command.
+  * hive_test_2:
+    * `hive.write source:"hdfs://user/mobilize/test/test_hdfs_1.out", target:"mobilize.hive_test_2"`
+    * `hive.run cmd:"select * from mobilize.hive_test_2"`
+    * `gsheet.write source:"stage2", target:"hive_test_2.out"`
+    * this test uses the output from the first hdfs test as an input, so make sure you've run that first.
+  * hive_test_3:
+    * `hive.write source:"hive://mobilize.hive_test_1", target:"mobilize/hive_test_1_copy/date/product"`
+    * `gsheet.write source:"hive://mobilize.hive_test_1_copy", target:"hive_test_3.out"`

 <a name='section_Meta'></a>
 Meta